pranav1211/RTDMS/Readme.md

 - Allow camera access permission
 - Click the "Enable Audio" Button below the dashboard to start detection
 - Increase your phone volume
-- A stable network connection is reccomended for better stability
+- A stable network connection is recommended for better stability

 ## 6. Results
 - The application alerts users based on the following observations :